-It is improper for any County officer, employee, or agent to solicit consideration, in any form, from a contractor with the implication, suggestion or statement that the contractor's provision of the consideration may secure more favorable treatment for the contractor in the award of a Master Agreement or that the contractor's failure to provide such consideration may negatively affect the County's consideration of the contractor's submission.
-Contractors and vendors must not offer or give either directly or through an intermediary, consideration, in any form, to a County officer, employee, or agent for the purpose of securing favorable treatment with respect to the award of a contract or Master Agreement.
+It is improper for any County officer, employee, or agent to solicit consideration, in any form, from a Vendor with the implication, suggestion or statement that the Vendor's provision of the consideration may secure more favorable treatment for the Vendor in the award of a contract or Master Agreement or that the Vendor's failure to provide such consideration may negatively affect the County's consideration of the Vendor's submission.
+Vendors must not offer or give either directly or through an intermediary, consideration, in any form, to a County officer, employee, or agent for the purpose of securing favorable treatment with respect to the award of a contract or Master Agreement.